-The Buildings Department can and does declare window air conditioner units that its inspectors deem improperly secured an unsafe condition.
-This judgment is independent of whether the Engineer or Architect performing the inspection determines that certain window air conditioner units pose a potential hazard.
+The DOB can and does consider improperly secured window air conditioner units an Unsafe condition.
+This judgment is independent of whether the QEWI deemed any window air conditioner units a potential hazard.

-Unsafe items are any loose supports such as blocks or bricks wedged between the air conditioner unit and the windowsill, or an air conditioner unit that appears unstable.
+Items considered Unsafe usually involve loose supports such as blocks or bricks wedged between the air conditioner unit and the windowsill, or an air conditioner unit that appears unstable.
 Although the DOB does not specify regulations or design criteria for mounting window air conditioners, it does provide a list of Air Conditioner Installation Tips.

 It is recommended that building owners and managers establish installation standards and procedures and ensure all residents comply.
-For example, residents should be required to have window-mounted air conditioners installed with secure support brackets by a qualified person (such as a contractor, superintendent, technician, etc.), and to provide written verification from the installer to insure the safety of the unit.
-When signing the inspection report, the owner will confirm that all air conditioner installations meet or exceed the building standard.
+For example, residents should be required to have window-mounted air conditioners installed with secure support brackets by a qualified person (such as a contractor or properly trained superintendent, technician, etc.), and to provide written verification from the installer to insure the safety of the unit.
+When signing the FISP report, the owner will confirm that all air conditioner installations meet or exceed the building standard.

 Must balcony railings also be inspected?

-In 2013 the Buildings Department amended the Rules of the City of New York to require railings and their connections anywhere on a building— balconies, terraces, roofs, etc.—on all buildings taller than six stories to be evaluated for structural soundness as a part of the Facade Inspection Safety Program.
+Railings and their connections anywhere on a building — whether at balconies, terraces, roofs, etc.— are required to be evaluated for structural soundness as a part of the Facade Inspection Safety Program.

-What’s the difference between an Amended Report and a Subsequent Report?
+What’s the difference between a Subsequent Report and an Amended Report?

+A Subsequent Report changes the status of a previously filed Safe or SWARMP Report.
 An Amended Report changes the status of a previously filed Unsafe Report to SWARMP or Safe.
-A Subsequent Report changes the status of a previously filed SWARMP report to Safe.

 When can the sidewalk shed be removed?